Punishment for Oral Copulation in California – PC 288a(c)(2)

-To convict you of oral copulation by force under PC 288a(c)(2), the prosecutor will need to prove the following elements:
+In order to convict you of committing oral copulation by force under PC 288a(c)(2), the prosecution must prove all of the following elements of the crime:

-- You committed an act of oral copulation with someone else;
+- You committed an act of oral copulation with another person

-- The other person did not consent to the act of oral copulation; AND
+- The other person did not consent to the act, and

 - You accomplished the act through force, violence, duress, menace, or fear of immediate and unlawful bodily injury to the victim or another person

 Depending upon the specific charge you are facing, there may be additional elements the prosecution will be required to prove.

 There are severe punishments that you face if you are convicted of oral copulation in California.
 Let’s take a look at these serious penalties and how you may be able to avoid them by hiring our experienced sex crimes defense lawyers at Wallin & Klarich.